 The latest crypto flash crash has even the most bullish of Bitcoin bulls asking, “Will crypto recover?”
 And it makes sense.
-In a matter of days, Bitcoin fell 10% in value.
+So far this year, Bitcoin has fallen almost 60% in value.
 Ethereum got hit even worse.
-It’s down more than 15%.
+It’s down close to 65%.
 Even Solana – which we’ve been particularly bullish on – wasn’t able to escape the bloodbath.
-It’s down close to 19% in the past week… This despite the fact that it had shown a strong upwards trend while most other cryptos flatlined.
+It’s down about 80% so far this year… This comes despite the fact that it had shown a strong upwards trend while most other cryptos flatlined.

 First off, those are pretty brutal numbers.
 Any time an asset drops double-digits in value, it makes sense that investors take notice.
 And unsurprisingly, lots of media outlets are once again preparing crypto’s obituary.
-But long-term crypto investors should be somewhat used to this by now… Even if it does hurt to take a glance at the portfolio.
+But long-term crypto investors should be somewhat used to this by now… Even if it does hurt to take a glance at the portfolio right now.

-However, the crypto markets have already recovered somewhat.
-At last check, the big boys like Bitcoin and Ethereum were up more than 3%.
-But there’s a good chance the bleeding isn’t over just yet.
+While the crypto markets have had some periods of recovery, they’re still down substantially year-to-date.
+And there’s a good chance the bleeding isn’t over just yet.
 We’ll explain why.

 What Caused the Big Sell-Off?

 The crypto and stock markets most often operate independently of each other.
 That’s why using the same technical analysis on one doesn’t always apply to the other.
 That being said, when big events affect one, they can sometimes spill over to the other.
-And that was the case this past week.
+And that’s been the case this year.